Rickdesa/rickdesa.github.io/index.md

 ## About Me

-I am a post-doc researcher at the University of Padova in Statistical sciences with a project based on meta-analysis.
+I am a post-doc researcher at the University of Padova in Statistical sciences with a project based on the implications of partially missing information in meta-analyses.

 Previously, I was post-doc researcher at the University of Siena from February 2024 to January 2025 for a project based on social statistics.